niranjan910/AI_CareerScope_Analysis/README.md

 # Project Background

-This project explores the AI job market, focusing on global hiring trends, salary distributions, remote work patterns, and skills in demand.
+This project explores the AI job market all over the world, focusing on global hiring trends, salary distributions, remote work patterns, and skills in demand.
 As a Data Analyst working within the AI and tech employment sector, the goal was to provide actionable insights that can support strategic hiring, career planning, and workforce development initiatives.

 Insights and recommendations are provided on the following key areas: